dmort27/epitran/README.md

 [(u'L', 1, u'D', u'd', [(u'd', [-1, -1, 1, -1, -1, -1, -1, -1, 1, -1, -1, 1, 1, -1, -1, -1, -1, -1, -1, 0, -1])]), (u'L', 0, u'u\u0308', u'y', [(u'y', [1, 1, -1, 1, -1, -1, -1, 0, 1, -1, -1, -1, -1, -1, 1, 1, -1, -1, 1, 1, -1])]), (u'L', 0, u'g\u0306', u'\u0270', [(u'\u0270', [-1, 1, -1, 1, 0, -1, -1, 0, 1, -1, -1, 0, -1, 0, -1, 1, -1, 0, -1, 1, -1])]), (u'L', 0, u'u\u0308', u'y', [(u'y', [1, 1, -1, 1, -1, -1, -1, 0, 1, -1, -1, -1, -1, -1, 1, 1, -1, -1, 1, 1, -1])]), (u'L', 0, u'n', u'n', [(u'n', [-1, 1, 1, -1, -1, -1, 1, -1, 1, -1, -1, 1, 1, -1, -1, -1, -1, -1, -1, 0, -1])])]
 ```

-### Preprocessors and Their Pitfalls
+### Preprocessors, postprocessors, and their pitfalls

 In order to build a maintainable orthography to phoneme mapper, it is sometimes necessary to employ preprocessors that make contextual substitutions of symbols before text is passed to a orthography-to-IPA mapping system that preserves relationships between input and output characters.
 This is particularly true of languages with a poor sound-symbols correspondence (like French and English).
-Languages like French are particularly good targets for this approach because the pronunication of a given string of letters is highly predictable even though the individual symbols often do not map neatly into sounds.
+Languages like French are particularly good targets for this approach because the pronunciation of a given string of letters is highly predictable even though the individual symbols often do not map neatly into sounds.
 (Sound-symbol correspondence is so poor in English that effective English G2P systems rely heavily on pronouncing dictionaries.)

-Preprocessing the inputs words to allow for straightforward grapheme-to-phoneme mappings (as is done in the current version of ```epitran``` for some languages) is advantaeous because the restricted regular expression language used to write the preprocessing rules is more powerful than the language for the mapping rules and allows the equivalent of many mapping rules to be written with a single rule.
+Preprocessing the inputs words to allow for straightforward grapheme-to-phoneme mappings (as is done in the current version of ```epitran``` for some languages) is advantageous because the restricted regular expression language used to write the preprocessing rules is more powerful than the language for the mapping rules and allows the equivalent of many mapping rules to be written with a single rule.
 Without them, providing ```epitran``` support for languages like French and German would not be practical.
 However, they do present some problems.
 Specifically, when using a language with a preprocessor, one **must** be aware that the input word will not always be identical to the concatenation of the orthographic strings (```orthographic_form```) output by ```Epitran.word_to_tuples```.
 Instead, the output of ```word_to_tuple``` will reflect the output of the preprocessor, which may delete, insert, and change letters in order to allow direct orthography-to-phoneme mapping at the next step.
 The same is true of other methods that rely on ```Epitran.word_to_tuple``` such as ```VectorsWithIPASpace.word_to_segs``` from the ```epitran.vector``` module (deprecated).

-## Using the ```epitran.vector``` Module (deprecated)
+## Using the ```epitran.vector``` Module

 The ```epitran.vector``` module is also very simple.
 It contains one class, ```VectorsWithIPASpace```, including one method of interest, ```word_to_segs```:

 The constructor for ```VectorsWithIPASpace``` takes two arguments:
-- ```code```: the language-script code for the language to be processed.
+- `code`: the language-script code for the language to be processed.
-- ```spaces```: the codes for the punctuation/symbol/IPA space in which the characters/segments from the data are expected to reside.
+- `spaces`: the codes for the punctuation/symbol/IPA space in which the characters/segments from the data are expected to reside.
 The available spaces are listed [below](#language-support).

 Its principle method is ```word_to_segs```:

-VectorWithIPASpace.**word_to_segs**(word, normpunc=False)
-Word is a Unicode string.
-If the keyword argument *normpunc* is set to True, punctuation disovered in *word* is normalized to ASCII equivalents.
+VectorWithIPASpace.**word_to_segs**(word, normpunc=False). `word` is a Unicode string.
+If the keyword argument *normpunc* is set to True, punctuation disovered in `word` is normalized to ASCII equivalents.

 A typical interaction with the ```VectorsWithIPASpace``` object via the ```word_to_segs``` method is illustrated here:
 ```
 >>> import epitran.vector
->>> vwis = epitran.vector.VectorsWithIPASpace('uzb-Latn', 'uzb-with_attached_suffixes-space')
+>>> vwis = epitran.vector.VectorsWithIPASpace('uzb-Latn', ['uzb-Latn'])
 >>> vwis.word_to_segs(u'darë')
 [(u'L', 0, u'd', u'd\u032a', u'40', [-1, -1, 1, -1, -1, -1, -1, -1, 1, -1, -1, 1, 1, 1, -1, -1, -1, -1, -1, 0, -1]), (u'L', 0, u'a', u'a', u'37', [1, 1, -1, 1, -1, -1, -1, 0, 1, -1, -1, -1, -1, -1, -1, -1, 1, 1, -1, 1, -1]), (u'L', 0, u'r', u'r', u'54', [-1, 1, 1, 1, 0, -1, -1, -1, 1, -1, -1, 1, 1, -1, -1, 0, 0, 0, -1, 0, -1]), (u'L', 0, u'e\u0308', u'ja', u'46', [-1, 1, -1, 1, -1, -1, -1, 0, 1, -1, -1, -1, -1, 0, -1, 1, -1, -1, -1, 0, -1]), (u'L', 0, u'e\u0308', u'ja', u'37', [1, 1, -1, 1, -1, -1, -1, 0, 1, -1, -1, -1, -1, -1, -1, -1, 1, 1, -1, 1, -1])]
 ```